Home Living and workingHow good is health care in Colombia? Explanations and my experiences.

 Your own medical record

-Now in the Netherlands you can always request your medical records, but usually when you go to a doctor they simply tell you in easy language what the results are.
+In the Netherlands you can always request your medical records, but usually when you go to a doctor they simply tell you in easy language what the results are.
 Exactly what that outcome then looks like you don’t know.
-The first thing I noticed when I went to the doctor in Colombia was that you always get verbatim what the results are or what was discussed.
+In Colombia, you simply get all the results to take home or by email.
 Even X-rays you get to take home.
 So I have my entire medical record at home.
-I can always show this to Jimmy if something is not clear to me and take it to a doctor.
-So convenient!

 Find a doctor’s appointment at 8 a.m. early?
 Here it is quite normal to be in the consultation room or on the operating table by 7 a.m..
 I even had two appointments with a specialist at 6:30 in the morning.